Sally Campbell Counselling & Psychotherapy

 I have been working with clients since 2015, in both the voluntary sector and in private practice.
 My core training was in Gestalt psychotherapy with the Edinburgh Gestalt Institute, and my approach is now complemented by further study in complex trauma, somatic therapy, outdoor therapeutic practice and neurodivergence.

 Inclusion and diversity are central to how I work - they inform both my practice and my personal values.
-I am currently expanding my learning through additional training in working alongside trans, gender diverse and questioning people as well as in relationship counselling.
-This ongoing learning continues to shape and expand my future offerings.

 Over the years I have worked as a sessional counsellor with Harbour Counselling and Mindspace in Perthshire, and I also taught Counselling & Psychology at Perth College, UHI for six years.
 More recently, I have worked with Venture Trust, a respected organisation known for its therapeutic and personal development work in outdoor settings.
+I am currently working with RASASC in Ellesmere Port, England.

 I have regular supervision with an experienced supervisor who supports my work through constructive challenge and guidance - something I value deeply as part of my professional integrity.